meizabel/documentation/prior_art.md

 **Immutability** is another major concept we follow.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
 Not having to convert back-and-forth with Json gives some performance advantage at the same time.

 We are greatly inspired by [Redux](http://redux.js.org) — one of the most exciting things happening in JavaScript at the moment.
-It stands out from the landscape of libraries and frameworks by getting so many things absolutely right: a simple, predictable state model.
-An emphasis on functional programming and immutable data.
+It stands out from the landscape of libraries and frameworks by getting so many things absolutely right: a simple, predictable state model; an emphasis on functional programming and immutable data.

  Spine Event Engine synthesizes all of our experience and observations of the best-breed market products and solutions like [Axon](http://www.axonframework.org/), [Spring](https://spring.io/), [Event Store](https://geteventstore.com/), [InfluxDB](https://influxdata.com/), [Apache Zest](https://zest.apache.org/) and many others.
 Yet, trying to find its own niche.